-They'd barely made it up the basement stairs when they heard it — a faint clicking sound.
+The group made it up the basement stairs when they heard a faint clicking sound.

-The bookstore door swung open.
-Choi Tae-ho rolled in on his wheelchair, Oh In-muk following close behind.
+The bookstore door swung open and Choi Tae-ho rolled in on his wheelchair.
+Oh In-muk followed right behind him.

-Choi Tae-ho wheeled himself toward the seating area.
+Choi Tae-ho wheeled himself toward the seating area and looked at the group.
 "Sit down."

-Only Hyeon-ju sat.
-In-muk took his place behind Choi Tae-ho, while Joe, Geon-woo, and Woo-jin lined up behind Hyeon-ju.
+Only Hyeon-ju took a seat while In-muk stood behind the old man's chair.
+Joe, Geon-woo, and Woo-jin lined up behind Hyeon-ju like a wall.

-Choi Tae-ho looked down at her.
-His expression hadn't moved.
+Choi Tae-ho looked at her with a face that showed no emotion.
 "What have you done?
-Locking people up in the basement — what is that?"
+Locking people up in the basement is not something we do."

-Woo-jin moved to step forward.
-Joe was faster.
+Woo-jin started to step forward but Joe moved faster.

 "I apologize, sir."
-Joe bowed.
-"This is entirely our fault.
+Joe gave a deep bow.
+"This is our fault.
 Something happened last night."

 Choi Tae-ho looked up at him.
-"What something?"
+"What kind of something?"

-Hyeon-ju gave Joe a small nod.
-Joe straightened up.
+Hyeon-ju gave Joe a small nod and he straightened his back.
 "We were tailing Yang Jae-myeong."

 "Grandpa."
-Hyeon-ju spoke for herself this time.
-"The loan sharks out there are desperate to get their hands on Yang Jae-myeong.
-We find him for them, they pay us.
-Simple."
+Hyeon-ju spoke up this time.
+"The loan sharks are desperate to find him.
+We find him for them and they pay us.
+It is simple."

 Choi Tae-ho let out a short breath.
 "You did all this for money?"

-Choi Tae-ho shifted his gaze to Joe, Geon-woo, and Woo-jin, taking each of them in.
+Choi Tae-ho moved his eyes to Joe, Geon-woo, and Woo-jin.
+He looked at each of them carefully.
 "And what was your part in this?"

 "Same."
 Her voice was flat.
-"I'm disappointed in you too, Grandpa."
+"I am disappointed in you too, Grandpa."

 Choi Tae-ho said nothing.

-"You already knew something was off about Yang Jae-myeong.
-Didn't you?"
-The edge in her voice sharpened.
-"One word from you and Mr. Hwang would've handled it on the spot.
-So why did you just sit on it?
-You're frustrated with me?
-I've been more frustrated with you."
+"You knew something was wrong with Yang Jae-myeong."
+She leaned forward.
+"One word from you and Mr. Hwang would have handled it.
+Why did you just sit on it?
+You are frustrated with me?
+I have been more frustrated with you."

 She turned to Geon-woo.
 "Take that bandage off."